-The term Narcissist originates from Greek mythology about a handsome Greek hunter, Narcissus who fell so in love with his reflection in a pool he couldn’t look away and eventually died.
+The term Narcissism originates from Greek mythology about a handsome Greek hunter, Narcissus who fell so in love with his reflection in a pool he couldn’t look away and eventually died.

 Yes, you read that right.
-On the outside, a Narcissist may look like a very charming and confident individual but inside he has an unhealthy sense of self.
+On the outside, a narcissist may look like a very charming and confident individual but inside they have an unhealthy sense of self.

-His unhealthy sense of self could be developed in his childhood either due to positive reinforcement where he was fed the belief that he is special and better than everyone else leading to a grandiose sense of self or negative reinforcement where he was totally unloved and neglected to lead to a feeling of not being good enough and he creates a grandiose sense of self to minimize the pain of not being good enough.
+Their unhealthy sense of self could be developed in their childhood either due to positive reinforcement where they were fed the belief that they are special and better than everyone else leading to a grandiose sense of self.
+Or negative reinforcement where they were totally unloved and neglected which led to a feeling of not being good enough and this creates a grandiose sense of self to minimize the pain of not being good enough.

 Double Standards of Narcissistic Personality

-1) A Narcissistic person has a grandiose sense of self or the inflated sense of importance and he seeks constant admiration to feed this.
+1) A narcissistic person has a grandiose sense of self or an inflated sense of importance and they seek constant admiration to feed this.

-2) A Narcissist is unable to think that anything is wrong with them since that would shatter his self-image of perfectionism and power.
+2) A narcissist is unable to think that anything is wrong with them, since that would shatter their self-image of perfectionism and power.

-3) He is not in touch with his real self and is only engaging with the world with the inflated image that he has created in his mind and therefore lacks empathy to get into healthy or meaningful relationships.
+3) They are not in touch with their real self and are only engaging with the world with the inflated image that they have created in their minds and therefore lack empathy to get into healthy or meaningful relationships.

-4) A narcissist person views someone or something only as an object to provide him the Narcissistic fix.
+4) A narcissistic person views someone or something only as an object to provide them with their narcissistic fix.

-5) He will be nice to you only if he thinks that you can enhance his sense of self in any way.
+5) They will be nice to you only if they think that you can enhance their sense of self in any way.

-And this is the reason why a Narcissist has a lot of double standards in his life and relationships.
+And this is the reason why a narcissist has a lot of double standards in their lives and relationships.

 They have a strong belief that there are certain benchmarks, others have to ‘compulsorily’ comply with, while they may ‘choose’ to follow them, according to their convenience.
-Here are few examples of a Narcissist’s double standards:
+Here are a few examples of a narcissist’s double standards.

-Exposed: Top 6 Double Standards of a Narcissist
+Here Are The 6 Frustrating Double Standards of A Narcissist

-A Narcissist is highly demanding and needs your full attention to his entire range of emotions to be it rage or sulking or tantrums but when it comes to your emotions, they will not pay any heed and downright ridicule you for having or expressing those emotions.
+A narcissist is highly demanding and needs your full attention to their entire range of emotions, be it rage or sulking or tantrums.
+But when it comes to your emotions, they will not pay any heed and downright ridicule you for having or expressing those emotions.

-3).
-Hypercritical towards others but do not own their mistakes
+3. Hypercritical towards others but do not own up to their mistakes.

-A narcissist is always looking to put someone down to make him feel better about himself.
-He will be hypercritical of your flaws and might even project his own shortcomings on you because in his eyes he is always right and anything that went wrong is due to others.
+A narcissist is always looking to put someone down to make themselves feel better.
+They will be hypercritical of your flaws and might even project their own shortcomings on you because in their eyes they are always right and anything that went wrong is due to others.